-Depending on the nature of the charges that you are facing, and depending on your personal circumstances, you may be able to get your drug charges withdrawn and completely avoid a criminal record though a diversion program.
+Depending on the nature of the charges that you are facing, and depending on your personal circumstances, you may be able to get your drug charges withdrawn and completely avoid a criminal record through a diversion program.
 If this is your first or second offence and you have been charged with a minor drug offence like possession of marijuana, you may be eligible for a diversion program like Alternative Measures (AMP).
 AMP is a program that will require that you accept responsibility for your actions and complete conditions such as counselling, community service, or other activities that are assigned to you.
 Upon successful completion of the program, the charges against you will be withdrawn and you will not receive a criminal record.

 If your offence is related to a mental illness, there is a chance that you could be diverted to the Mental Health Diversion Program (MHD).
 MHD differs from alternative measures in that the program is heavily focused on helping you treat the mental health issues that contributed to the offence.
 Should you be successful in completing the treatments and activities assigned to you, the charges against you will be withdrawn.

-Avoid a Criminal Record with a Discharge:
+Avoid a Criminal Record with a Discharge

 If you are not eligible for a diversion program, you can still avoid a criminal record with a successful application for a discharge.
-Unlike diversion programs, in order to obtain a discharge you do have to plead guilty to the offence.
+Unlike diversion programs, in order to obtain a discharge, you do have to plead guilty to the offence.
 However, if granted a discharge, you will not receive a criminal conviction notwithstanding your guilty plea.
 If you receive a conditional discharge, you will need to comply with a set of conditions for a fixed period of time, after which you will be permanently discharged from the offence.
 If you receive an absolute discharge, you will be permanently and immediately discharged from your offence without having to comply with any conditions whatsoever.
-Unfortunately if you have been charged with a trafficking offence (other than possession with intent to traffick marijuana under 3 kilograms), drug production, or importing drugs, you will not be eligible for a discharge.
+Unfortunately, if you have been charged with a trafficking offence (other than possession with intent to traffick marijuana under 3 kilograms), drug production, or importing drugs, you will not be eligible for a discharge.

-Other Sentencing Options:
+Other Sentencing Options